Oil dips on potential for faster supply OPEC+ boost

-Oil prices slipped on Tuesday from seven-year highs, pressured by speculation that producer group OPEC+ could decide to boost supply by more than flagged previously as well as expectations of a rise in U.S. inventories.
+NEW YORK: Oil prices slipped on Tuesday from seven-year highs, pressured by speculation that producer group OPEC+ could decide to boost supply by more than flagged previously as well as expectations of a rise in US inventories.

 While the Organization of the Petroleum Exporting Countries and allies, together known as OPEC+, has been expected to maintain its policy of gradual production increases at a monthly meeting on Wednesday, Goldman Sachs said there was a chance of a faster ramp up given the pace of the market’s recent rally.